kyma-incubator/compass/docs/kyma-environment-broker/03-02-runtime-components.md

 If you want to add the possibility to disable components and make them optional during Kyma installation, you can do it in two ways.

-* If disabling a given component only means to remove it from the installation component list, use the generic disabler:
+* If disabling a given component only means to remove it from the installation list, use the generic disabler:

 ```go
 runtime.NewGenericComponentDisabler("component-name", "component-namespace")